dondeng/four_eyes/README.md

     rake four_eyes_tasks:upgrade_to_version_one

 This does some clean up, specifically setting the checker_type column which did not exist before.

+### Upgrading from v1.0.x to v2.0.x

+Switching to version 2 introduces a new model, `FourEyes::Attachment` that enables attaching files to `FourEyes::Action`s, An `Action` can have many `Attachment`s, which can, in turn, have multiple pages.

+To upgrade to v2.0.x run

+    rails g four_eyes:upgrade_four_eyes_two

+to generate the migration that adds the four_eyes_attachments table.
+Run migrations:

+    rake db:migrate

 ### Database Setup